 Address concerns of rising inequality: Manmohan Singh

-New Delhi, June 25: Former Prime Minister Manmohan Singh said rising inequality was a concern and the country cannot allow extreme poverty or economic disparity as it is a welfare state.
+New Delhi, June 25: Former prime minister Manmohan Singh said rising inequality was a concern and the country cannot allow extreme poverty or economic disparity as it is a welfare state.

 Speaking at the release of a social development report titled 'Rising Inequalities in India, 2018', Singh said some regions and social groups were extremely poor and vulnerable despite various anti-poverty programmes and affirmative policies being followed.

-The former Prime Minister said India was one of the fastest-growing economies in the world today, but the high rate of economic growth had also been associated with rising inequality, including economic, social, regional and rural-urban inequalities.
+The former prime minister said India was one of the fastest-growing economies in the world today, but the high rate of economic growth had also been associated with rising inequality, including economic, social, regional and rural-urban inequalities.

 This House will miss you: Dr Manmohan Singh gets a pat on the back